foureyes/csci-ua.0480-spring2021-034/final-project.markdown

     * Must link to source code relevant to implementation and evidence of working implementation on site
 * (1 - 6 points) Use a __client-side__ JavaScript library or module that we did not cover in class (not including any from other requirements)
     * assign a point value to the library or module that you're using based on amount of effort and/or code required for integration
-    * for example, angular 2 or d3 might be 6 points, while google maps might be 1 point
+    * for example, angular or d3 might be 6 points, while google maps might be 1 point
     * Must link to source code relevant to implementation and evidence of working implementation on site
 * (1 - 6 points) Per external API used
     * assign a point value to the library or module that you're using based on amount of effort and/or code required for integration
-    * for example, angular 2 might be 6 points, while google maps might be 1 point
+    * for example, angular might be 6 points, while google maps might be 1 point
     * Must link to source code relevant to implementation and API documentation

 <a name="milestone1"></a>

 ## Milestones

+Notes:

+* Deploy can be done on platform of your choice (which is recommended if you would like your project to continue running beyond the end of this semester) or on courant's servers
+	1. if deploying on courant's servers, and if you're dividing your app into an API and frontend, you can increment port
+	2. if deploying on courant's servers and https (such as working with an external API that required https) is needed:
+		* (it should _always_ be required, but for proof of "deployment" for this project, it can be served on non https)
+		* please send "direct" message on course forum requesting https port
+		* app should listen on one port, but be connected to (via https) on port - 10000 (for example, listen on port 30001, but connect on port 20001)
+* Overall project _idea_ cannot be changed after Milestone 2
+* However,"requirements and features may change (for example, removed) up until final deployment (as long as project still fits technical requirements)

 <a name="proposal"></a>

-###  __Due 11/2 at 11PM__ - Milestone 1 - Requirements / Specifications, Draft Data Model, Skeleton Application (20 points)
+###  __Due 4/1 at 11PM__ - Milestone 1 - Requirements / Specifications, Draft Data Model, Skeleton Application (20 points)

 [Check out sample documentation](https://github.com/nyu-csci-ua-0480-008-spring-2017/final-project-example)